Save on postage costs with Parcel Delivery & send a parcel to Russia today!

 It’s your responsibility to double check whether the items you are sending are legal, allowed or require any licenses or verification papers before you send.
 The delivery company will not be held responsible if your item cannot be delivered because it failed to pass customs.
 You should always include your UK home address on your parcel in the event your parcel can’t be delivered, so it can be returned to you.
 It’s unlikely a Russia parcel delivery courier service will compensate you for this.

-As a guide, here are some examples of both restricted and prohibited items for parcel delivery UK to Russia.
+As a guide, here are some examples of both restricted and prohibited items for cheap shipping to Russia.